 Place your palms flat on the surface positioned at shoulder-width apart.
 Make sure your back is straight and your toes are positioned on the floor in such a way as to balance your body.

-Now, lower your body and try to reach your chest as close to the floor as possible.
+Now, lower your body to the floor.
 Next, as you are raising the body, lift one of your arms from the ground and rotate it towards the sky.
 This should also rotate your torso at the same time.

 Alternate between the two arms.
 Start slow by performing only as many rotational push-up as you can easily manage.
 Gradually build up your stamina and add more sets over time.

 Shoulder muscles are a vital set of muscles used in hitting a baseball, and agreat way to strengthen your shoulder muscles is by performing pull ups.